crescentrose/halcyon2/content/posts/automatic-dark-mode-switching-for-vim-and-terminal/index.md

 ---
 title: "Automatic Dark Mode Switching for Vim and Terminal"
-date: 2020-06-12T12:00:00+02:00
+date: 2020-06-15T12:00:00+02:00
 draft: false
 categories: ["Vim", "Workflow"]
 cover: "images/night.jpg"
 cover_alt: "a dark night sky full of stars"
 description: "Dark mode rules, but it can cause eye-strain during the day.
 With some terminal trickery, we can have both!"
-summary: "Dark mode rules, but it cau cause eye-strain during the day.
-I've developed a relatively simple method to bring automatic dark mode switching to Vim and in your terminal."
+summary: "Dark mode rules, but it can cause eye-strain during the day.
+Using a small CLI tool you can change Vim's and your terminal's color schemes based on the time of the day!"
 ---
+# Summary

+I wrote a small and fast CLI program to let you determine accurate sunset and sunrise times in your area so that you can dynamically change your terminal's theme as well as Vim's color scheme based on time of day.
+Got no time for the pleasantries? [**Click here to skip ahead to the code**](#automatically-switch-between-light-and-dark-mode-on-sunset).

+# Introduction

 Dark mode has long been a staple in many developer setups, but it's only recently started to gain mainstream traction.
 Following macOS's lead a year earlier, Windows 10, iOS 13, and Android 10 all released dark mode support pretty much simultaneously, which made many app developers rush to implement dark mode for their applications.

 This new hotness soon trickled down to the web.
-After Safari's initial push into the space with the `prefers-dark-interface` media query, we quickly got an actual specification with [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme), which lets websites adapt to the OS theme settings.
-Luckily, [browsers adopted this relatively quickly](https://caniuse.com/#search=prefers-color-scheme).
-Actually, this very blog also adjusts to your OS settings - give it a shot!
+We have a [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query, which lets websites adapt to the OS theme settings.
+There's also [surprisingly high](https://caniuse.com/#search=prefers-color-scheme) browser support for such a new feature.
+This very blog also adjusts to your OS settings - give it a shot!

-I love dark mode, and not being blinded by Slack or many other apps while working at night is **lovely**, but the jury is still out on whether using dark mode is better or healthy for your eyes.
+**I love dark mode**, and not being blinded by Slack or many other apps while working at night is **lovely**, but the jury is still out on whether using dark mode is better or healthy for your eyes.
 There are people to whom this is obvious: if you have astigmatism, you're probably reading this in light mode and cursing dark-by-default apps.
 However, it took me solid six months of squinting at my screen during daylight to recognize that the problem isn't my worsening eyesight but that *the words are too damn dim*.

 That's right - if you're like most of the civilized society and you generally work during the day, in a well-lit room full of sunlight (as you should!
 [Sunshine makes you happy](https://www.healthline.com/health/depression/benefits-sunlight)) dark mode is **a literal nightmare**.
 Or a daymare. **Are you reading this during the day?** Come on, switch off that dark mode toggle.
 Try it out.